openvinotoolkit/model_server/docs/single_model_mode.md

 }
 ```

-When the Docker container has the config file mounted, it can be started - the command is minimalistic, as arguments are read from the config file.
+Once the Docker container has the path to your config file mounted, it can be started.
+This simplifies the `docker run` command, as arguments are now read from the config file.

 ## Serving Models from Cloud Storage

-Note that models with a cloud storage path require setting specific environmental variables.
+Note that models deployed from a cloud storage require setting specific environmental variables.
 Learn more in [Using cloud storage](using_cloud_storage.md) documentation.

 ```